John Lithgow

 BirthdayOct 19, 1945

 BiographyJohn Arthur Lithgow ( LITH-goh; born October 19, 1945) is an American actor.
 He studied at Harvard University and the London Academy of Music and Dramatic Art before becoming known for his diverse work on stage and screen.
-He has received numerous accolades including six Primetime Emmy Awards, two Golden Globe Awards, and two Tony Awards as well as nominations for two Academy Awards, a British Academy Film Award, four Grammy Awards, four Screen Actors Guild Awards, and a Laurence Olivier Award.
+He has received numerous accolades including six Primetime Emmy Awards, two Golden Globe Awards, a Laurence Olivier Award, and two Tony Awards, as well as nominations for two Academy Awards, a British Academy Film Award, four Grammy Awards, and four Screen Actors Guild Awards.

-Lithgow won two Tony Awards, his first for Best Featured Actor in a Play for his Broadway debut in The Changing Room (1972) and his second for Best Actor in a Musical for the musical Sweet Smell of Success (2002).
+Lithgow has won two Tony Awards, his first for Best Featured Actor in a Play for his Broadway debut in The Changing Room (1972) and his second for Best Actor in a Musical for Sweet Smell of Success (2002).
 He was Tony-nominated for Requiem for a Heavyweight (1985), M. Butterfly (1988), and Dirty Rotten Scoundrels (2005).
-He has acted in the plays The Columnist (2012), A Delicate Balance (2014), and Hillary and Clinton (2019).
-He portrayed Roald Dahl in the play Giant on the West End for which he was nominated for the Olivier Award for Best Actor.
+He has appeared on Broadway in The Columnist (2012), A Delicate Balance (2014), and Hillary and Clinton (2019).
+In the West End, he portrayed Roald Dahl in the play Giant (2024), for which he won the Olivier Award for Best Actor.

-He starred as Dick Solomon in the NBC sitcom 3rd Rock from the Sun (1996–2001), winning three Primetime Emmy Awards for Best Actor in a Comedy Series.
-He received further Primetime Emmy Awards for his performances as Arthur Mitchell in the drama Dexter (2009) and as Winston Churchill in the Netflix drama The Crown (2016–2019).
-He also starred in HBO's Perry Mason (2020) and FX's The Old Man (2022).
+Lithgow starred as Dick Solomon in the NBC sitcom 3rd Rock from the Sun (1996–2001), winning three Primetime Emmy Awards for Best Actor in a Comedy Series.
+He received further Emmy Awards for Outstanding Guest Actor in a Drama Series playing Arthur Mitchell in the drama Dexter (2009) and for Outstanding Supporting Actor in a Drama Series for his portrayal of Winston Churchill in the Netflix drama The Crown (2016–2019).
+He also starred in the HBO drama series Perry Mason (2020) and the FX thriller series The Old Man (2022).

 Biography from the Wikipedia article John Lithgow.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.